iterative/katacoda-scenarios/basics/versioning/step4.md

-# Automatic synchronization between DVC and GIT
+# Automatic synchronization between DVC and Git

-In the previous steps we saw that whenever we make a `git checkout`, we also need to make a `dvc checkout`, in order to get the correct version of the data that corresponds to the current GIT version.
+In the previous steps we saw that whenever we make a `git checkout`, we also need to make a `dvc checkout`, in order to get the correct version of the data that corresponds to the current Git version.

-It is possible to automate this step by using GIT hooks.
+It is possible to automate this step by using Git hooks.
 The command `dvc install` installs such hooks.
 Let's give it a try.

 1. First let's quickly create a workspace with several versions: